Cohabitation agreement lawyers

 A large number of people believe that when you've lived together for a few years, you become a 'common law' spouse, with the same rights as married people.
 The fact is that if you aren't married or in a civil partnership, the law doesn't accord cohabiting couples any specific rights over property, pensions or savings as examples.

 This means that if, for example, one of you owns the property you live in while you are together, the other party has no clear legal claim on the property if the relationship ends, even if they have contributed equally to household costs for many years.
 The same applies to pensions, savings, and investments, as these will generally remain the property of the person whose name they are in.

 What if we've had children while cohabiting?

 The law treats arrangements for children equally, the same whether you are married, cohabiting, or in a civil partnership.
-So if you have children together, the partner that becomes the resident parent will usually be entitled to receive from the other parent, and it's possible they will even retain the right to stay in the family home until any children reach the age of 18, even if the non-resident parent owns the property.
+So if you have children together, the partner that becomes the resident parent will usually be entitled to receive child maintenance from the other parent, and it's possible they will even retain the right to stay in the family home until any children reach the age of 18, even if the non-resident parent owns the property.

 That's because the law puts the rights and wellbeing of children above all else in cases of parental separation.

 A parent can also have parental responsibility even if they are not married.
 Unmarried mothers automatically have parental responsibility, but unmarried fathers only have parental responsibility under certain circumstances.